city-of-saint-louis/gis-asset-manager-ui/README.md

 ### **asset-chooser-state.js**

+This file holds all of the state variables that are required for the asset chooser to function.
+Variables are declared and exported from this file and imported into the other files as needed.

 ### **asset-chooser.js**

-This file holds the logic that makes the GIS Asset Chooser Module work.
-This is where the magic happens.
+This file captures the x,y coordinates from address validation and the map layer data from the map-layer components and uses the data to initialize the map.

 ## **How To Use the GIS Asset Chooser Module**